 Upholding the well-earned reputation of Western Australian produce, we are Western Australian born and bred.
 Our wild and remote ocean creates an incredible bounty of fresh flavours available nowhere else in the world.
 Our seafood is an expression of this special place we call home.

 Harvest Road is proud to share WA’s best produce with Australia and the world.

 With a focus on sustainability and ethics, we are honouring the best of WA – the land our food comes from; the growers that tend it and the people and the local communities who bring it to market.

 We are growing the future of Western Australia by unlocking sustainable food opportunities across the state and invite you to join us as we share the taste of Western Australia with the world.

-Our aquaculture system uses commercial hatcheries to breed spat (baby mussels and oysters) meaning we don’t deplete natural stocks.
+Our aquaculture system uses commercial hatcheries to breed spat (baby oysters) meaning we don’t deplete natural stocks.
 Our seafood is sustainably farmed using techniques that fuel a better ecosystem.
-The dropper lines we hang in the ocean for Akoya and mussels to grow on creates a habitat in the ocean, almost like a floating reef.
+The dropper lines we hang in the ocean for Akoya to grow on creates a habitat in the ocean, almost like a floating reef.
 This provides a home for all manner of marine life, from crabs to fish and more.
 We also invest in and support world-class marine conservation research, and where possible, we have eliminated plastics within our business and are continuously investigating ways of reducing plastics in everything we do.